pirovc/ganon/docs/index.md

                         Additional relative percentage of matches (relative to the best match) to keep.
 Generally used to keep top matches above cutoff.
 Single value or one per hierarchy (e.g. 0.1 0).
 1 for no filter (default: [0.1])

+post-processing/report arguments:
+  -m , --multiple-matches
+                        Method to solve reads with multiple matches [em, lca, skip]. em -> expectation maximization algorithm based on unique matches. lca -> lowest common ancestor based on taxonomy.
+The EM algorithm can be executed later with 'ganon reassign' using the .all file (--output-all).
+                        (default: em)
+  --ranks [ ...]
+Ranks to report taxonomic abundances (.tre). empty will report default ranks [superkingdom,
+                        phylum, class, order, family, genus, species, assembly]. (default: []) --min-count           Minimum percentage/counts to report an taxa (.tre) [use values between 0-1 for percentage, >1 for counts] (default: 5e-05) --report-type         Type of report (.tre) [abundance, reads, matches, dist, corr].
+More info in 'ganon report'.
+                        (default: abundance)
+  --skip-report         Disable tree-like report (.tre) at the end of classification.
+Can be done later with 'ganon
+                        report'. (default: False)

+output arguments:
+  -o , --output-prefix
+                        Output prefix for output (.rep) and tree-like report (.tre).
+Empty to output to STDOUT (only .rep) (default: None) --output-one          Output a file with one match for each read (.one) either an unique match or a result from the EM or a LCA algorithm (--multiple-matches) (default: False) --output-all          Output a file with all unique and multiple matches (.all) (default: False) --output-unclassified
+                        Output a file with unclassified read headers (.unc) (default: False) --output-single       When using multiple hierarchical levels, output everything in one file instead of one per hierarchy (default: False)

+other arguments:
+  -t , --threads        Number of sub-processes/threads to use (default: 1) -b, --binning         Optimized parameters for binning (--rel-cutoff 0.25 --rel-filter 0 --min-count 0 --report-type
-  -f [ ...], --fpr-query [ ...]
+                        reads).
+Will report sequence abundances (.tre) instead of tax. abundance. (default: False) -f [ ...], --fpr-query [ ...]
                         Max. false positive of a query to accept a match.
 Applied after --rel-cutoff and --rel-filter.
                         Generally used to remove false positives matches querying a database build with large --max-fp.
                         Single value or one per hierarchy (e.g. 0.1 0).
 1 for no filter (default: [1e-05])

-output arguments:
-  -o , --output-prefix
-                        Output prefix for output (.rep) and report (.tre).
-Empty to output to STDOUT (only .rep) (default: None)
-  --output-lca          Output an additional file with one lca match for each read (.lca) (default: False) --output-all          Output an additional file with all matches.
-File can be very large (.all) (default: False) --output-unclassified
-                        Output an additional file with unclassified read headers (.unc) (default: False) --output-single       When using multiple hierarchical levels, output everything in one file instead of one per hierarchy (default: False)

-other arguments:
-  -t , --threads        Number of sub-processes/threads to use (default: 1) -b, --binning         Optimized parameters for binning (--rel-cutoff 0.25 --rel-filter 0 --reassign).
-Will report
-                        sequence abundances (.tre) instead of tax. abundance.
-This file can be re-generated with 'ganon report'. (default: False)
-  -a, --reassign        Reassign reads with multiple matches with an EM algorithm.
-Will enforce --output-all.
-This file
-                        can be re-generated with 'ganon reassign'. (default: False) -l [ ...], --hierarchy-labels [ ...]
+  -l [ ...], --hierarchy-labels [ ...]
                         Hierarchy definition of --db-prefix files to be classified.
 Can also be a string, but input will be sorted to define order (e.g. 1 1 2 3).
 The default value reported without hierarchy is 'H1' (default: None)
-  -r [ ...], --ranks [ ...]
-                        Ranks to report taxonomic abundances (.tre). empty will report default ranks [superkingdom, phylum, class, order, family, genus, species, assembly].
-This file can be re-generated with the 'ganon report' command for other types of abundances (reads, matches) with further filtration and output options (default: []) --verbose             Verbose output mode (default: False) --quiet               Quiet output mode (default: False)
+  --verbose             Verbose output mode (default: False) --quiet               Quiet output mode (default: False)
 ```